No Quick Fixes… Invest in Jesus!

 Celebrate Recovery

-For anyone with Hurts, Hangups or Habits.
+For anyone with Hurts, Hang ups or Habits.

-A Christ-centred 12 Step Recovery Program
+A Christ-centered 12 Step Recovery Program

 Are you ready to embark on a journey of real and lasting change?